eunomatix/lllminspect-description/README.md

 It’s a ChatGPT Type user-friendly interface and easy adaptable by users.You can select different on-perm and public LLMs of your own choice.
 ![image](https://github.com/user-attachments/assets/53e7e9dd-ab55-4c6c-91c8-cc1c2e86880f)
+SIEM dashboards provide by LLMinspect enable SOC analysts to analyze this information.
+Finally, the masked text is sent to the upstream LLM of user’s choice.

 ![image](https://github.com/user-attachments/assets/70611f4d-3f3c-43b9-b455-809a6e63380a)